sandygiuliani/drug_repo/README.md

 **DISCLAIMER**
 THIS IS A WORK IN PROGRESS.
-I AM NEW TO GITHUB AND NEW TO PROGRAMMING IN GENERAL!
-Feedback is welcome but please be kind.
+The main script (drug_repo.py) is currently being developed at the [London School of Hygiene and Tropical Medicine](http://www.lshtm.ac.uk/), under the supervision of Dr Nick Furnham.

 **CONTACT**
-Drop me a line at: sandraxgiuliani [at] gmail [dot] com
+Feedback is very welcome, please raise an issue or drop me a line at: sandraxgiuliani [at] gmail [dot] com
 You might also want to follow me on Twitter [@sandygiuliani](https://twitter.com/sandygiuliani) or visit my [personal website](http://www.sandragiuliani.com/).